-8. The sponsoring organization is encouraged to provide Program staff with the opportunity for a.
+- 8. The sponsoring organization is encouraged to provide Program staff with the opportunity for continuing professional development to support the Staff in the development of their clinical, training, and administrative skills required for their role in the Program.
+Professional Development may include continuing education conferences, professional organizational meetings, and training opportunities. a.
+Describe any opportunities provided by the sponsoring organization to Program Staff - a.
 Describe any opportunities provided by the sponsoring organization to Program Staff for continuing professional development to support the Staff in the development of their clinical, training, and administrative skills required for program roles.